Want to learn more about the doctors at VitalPet? Details on our doctors, as well as the locations where they practice, are listed below.f

 Dr. Warren Resell practices at Atascocita Animal Hospital

 Dr. Resell graduated from Oklahoma State University with his DVM in 1978.
 He moved to Houston that same year and began practicing veterinary medicine with the Eastex Veterinary Clinic.
-Dr. Resell and his wife are both from small-town North Dakota and he comes from a long line of animal lovers.
-In a one-year-old baby picture of Dr. Resell, he can be seen hugging his beloved cocker spaniel Sandy.
-As a toddler, it was not uncommon for his parents to drive him to the edge of town to let him, literally, count sheep.
+Dr. Resell and his wife are both from small-town North Dakota, and he comes from a long line of animal lovers.
+Even as a one-year old in North Dakota, he can be seen hugging his beloved cocker spaniel, “Sandy.”
+As a toddler, it was not uncommon for his parents to drive him to the edge of town to let him – literally – count sheep.
 “I have always, always loved animals and I still do,” he said.
 “It is so rewarding and satisfying.
 I still enjoy it as much as I did on my first day in practice.”

 Partner, Medical Director